-The Office of EMS is responsible for protecting the health, safety, and welfare of the public by assuring that emergency medical services provided by ambulance services, emergency medical response agencies, training entities, and emergency medical technicians meet or exceed established standards.
+The Office of EMS (OEMS) is responsible for protecting the health, safety, and welfare of the public by assuring that emergency medical services provided by ambulance services, emergency medical response agencies, training entities, and emergency medical technicians meet or exceed established standards.

-The Office of EMS investigates complaints and may exercise its authority to deny, place on probation, suspend, or revoke the licensure of an ambulance service, training entity, emergency medical response agency, and emergency medical technician when statutory or regulatory violation is substantiated.
+The OEMS investigates complaints and may exercise its authority to deny, place on probation, suspend, or revoke the licensure of an ambulance service, training entity, emergency medical response agency, and emergency medical technician when statutory or regulatory violation is substantiated.

 - EMS Newsletters: The electronic periodical for EMS providers.

 - Important Ebola Information: EMS specific guidelines regarding care and transport of suspected patients.

 - Notices and Events: Stay on top of upcoming meetings, training opportunities, general notices, and more.

 - Education and Testing: A one-stop shop for educational offerings provided by the OEMS and the six Alabama EMS regional offices.

 - Licensure: All forms required for individual and provider service licensure.